ParthAmin15/data-analysis-project/README.md

 Sales Store (Python Project)
 Analyzed sales data using Python to understand performance across products and time periods.

+COVID-19 Data Analysis (India)
+Analyzed state-wise COVID and vaccination data using Python.
+Visualized active cases, deaths, and vaccination stats.
+Used Pandas, Seaborn, and Plotly for insights.

 Tools Used
 Python